-When Dining Out Al Fresco with Fido, Sharing Food is Still a No-No, Reminds Petplan Pet Insurance
+When Dining with Fido, Sharing Food is Still a No-No

 As dogs increasingly join owners at outdoor restaurants, Petplan Pet Insurance cautions about the dangers of table scraps.

 PHILADELPHIA (April 13, 2011) - The Maryland General Assembly recently passed the Dining Out Growth Act, which allows dogs to accompany pet parents to outdoor dining establishments, should restaurants permit them.
 This type of legislation is not uncommon as New Hampshire, New Mexico, Florida and various cities have also passed legislation to allow dogs in outdoor restaurants.
 While the presence of dogs in these establishments may not be a human health issue, Petplan, America’s top-rated pet insurer, reminds diners that sharing their meals – even table scraps – with dogs can lead to serious health problems.